dream-engineering-ltd/glitterkit-ui/readme.md

 This is useful for modifying the markup structure of complex components that are usually abstracted away in other popular libraries.
 You can also customize the logic and state.

-## glitterkit app (targeting Oct 2025)
+## glitterkit app

-We are working on a Saas web app for customizing the styles of each component.
+Coming soon, the glitterkit web app for customizing the styles of each component.
 You can publish a version and run `glitterkit sync` to pull down the style changes into your base components.

 The style changes will also be reflected in components you have extended.